olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/view-analytics.md

     - /tyk-cloud/view-analytics/
 ---

+## Introduction

+You can use Tyk Cloud to manage your APIs effectively and with minimal effort.
+This page walks you through the Tyk Cloud analytics process, so that you can ensure your APIs are performing perfectly.

+## Step One - Access the Dashboard

 You'll now look at the analytics for the API you created in [Task 5](/docs/tyk-cloud/getting-started-tyk-cloud/first-api/).

-## Step One - Access the Dashboard

 From the Deployments Overview screen Click **Access Dashboard**.
 You'll be redirected to the Tyk Dashboard for your [Control Plane](/docs/tyk-cloud/glossary/glossary/#control-plane).
 You can see the successful calls made to your API from the two Edges you created.